 Some of the biggest tech companies in Silicon Valley have become famous for their long list of employee perks, which makes it easy to attract and retain the best talent.
 Pairing a work goal with an extrinsic, performance-based employee reward is a tried-and-true positive approach to employee motivation.

 Whether it’s completion of a project or getting through a rough busy season, often reminding employees that there’s a carrot at the end of the tunnel makes a difference.
 An employee recognition and employee rewards system congratulates a job well done and also strengthens your team—two core aspects of a good work culture.
 At Blueboard, we specialize in experiential employee rewards like kayaking trips for two, spa packages, or even introductory glassblowing workshops.
 Consider offering employees a choice of one of these activities (or over 200 other experiential gifts for employees) and watch morale soar.

 Showing your team that they have places to go will prevent one of the bigger sources of employee disengagement: the sense of a dead-end career.
 In fact, career growth is a top motivator for the majority of workers.
 While bigger strategies like rotating job roles require systemic change that comes from top leadership, middle managers can start by discussing what each of their employees wants from their career, followed by clearly mapping out ways to reach those goals.
 This tactic prevents boredom, allows employees to learn new skills and to make informed decisions about what path they want to take within the company.

-If you’re looking to shake things up with your employees this year, let’s start with rewards.
-To learn more about our offerings visit us at Blueboard.com.
+If you’re looking to shake things up with your employees this year, let’s start with employee rewards.
+To learn more about the Blueboard offerings visit our employee gifts page.